JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 context: raise
 last_modified_at: 2017-03-09
 ---
 Asking for a salary increase can be tricky, even if you have a strong case to back you up.
 The process can seem mysterious and even a little risky.

+Some companies address employee compensation in small salary increments—a percent or two every now and then—rather than big jumps.
+Some companies will grant big raises for exceptional employees.

+Sometimes your manager has full discretion over a compensation budget.
+And sometimes your manager doesn't even have a budget and relies on HR to handle all of the salary increases.

+**How do you navigate the vague, non-standard process to ask for a raise at work?**

-But it's a lot easier to ask for a raise when you feel ready and have the tools to ask for the right thing in the right way.
+It's a lot easier to ask for a raise when you feel ready and have the tools to ask for the right thing in the right way.
+For reasons we'll discuss later, email is your best tool for requesting a salary increase.

+So let's walk through a few email scripts you can use to ask for your next raise.

-## Ask for a time to discuss your salary
+## Ask for a time to discuss your salary increase

 Salary negotiation—whether when you're changing jobs or working to increase your salary at your current job—is a collaboration.
 You're not so much asking your manager to give you a raise as you are asking your manager to work with you to get a raise.

 The first step to collaborating with your manager to get a raise is to schedule a time to talk about it.
 This can be awkward, but it doesn't have to be.

-Here are a few email templates you can use to initiate the conversation to ask for a salary increase.
+Here are a two email templates you can use to initiate the conversation to ask for a salary increase.

 ### If you have a regular 1-on-1 with your manager